abdeldjalile-lafkir/salesman-problem-optimizer/README.md

-# Traveling Salesman Problem (TSP) Optimizer
+# Problem Optimizer

-A comprehensive collection of metaheuristic algorithms for solving the Traveling Salesman Problem (TSP).
-This project implements and compares various optimization approaches to find near-optimal solutions for TSP instances.
+A comprehensive collection of metaheuristic algorithms for solving optimization problems.
+This project implements and compares various optimization approaches to find near-optimal solutions for different problem instances.

 ## 🎯 Overview

-The Traveling Salesman Problem is a classic NP-hard optimization problem where the goal is to find the shortest possible route that visits each city exactly once and returns to the starting city.
-This project implements multiple metaheuristic algorithms to solve TSP instances efficiently.
+This repository focuses on implementing metaheuristic algorithms such as Genetic Algorithms, Cat Swarm Optimization, and more.
+Each algorithm is designed to tackle combinatorial optimization problems like the Traveling Salesman Problem (TSP), Knapsack Problem, and others.

 ## 🧬 Implemented Algorithms